Life As We Know It poster

 Comparative Analysis

-Additional comedy films include The Ministry of Ungentlemanly Warfare, The Bad Guys and Lake Placid.
-For more Greg Berlanti analyses, see Love, Simon.
+Additional comedy films include The Bad Guys, Ella Enchanted and The Evening Star.
+For more Greg Berlanti analyses, see Love, Simon, Fly Me to the Moon.

 Plot Points by Act